anthonywong/chinese-ims-doc/index.rst

 word in the Latin alphabet could be written to produce the sound of that character.

-For example, 我 ("I") is pronounced something like "wo".
+For example, 我 (the pronoun "I" or "me") is pronounced something like "wo".
 So a Pinyin user will type those two characters, "w" then "o", and one of the suggestions will be 我.

 Examples of these include Pinyin and Bopomofo.